 YWCA Canada Staff

-Maya is a diversity specialist with 22 years of experience in a variety of sectors in public policy development, public health, adult education and social work.
+Maya is a senior non-profit leader with 24 years of experience in a variety of sectors in public policy development, the social determinants of health, and organizational development.
 Her work has taken her to Thailand, Brazil, India and the UK where she worked with NGOs to support human rights and violence prevention.
 Her essays have been published in Going Beyond the Journey (2013) by Insomniac Press, and she is the winner of the 2013 CASSA Gender Advocate Award and the Toronto Community Foundation’s Vital People.
 From 2018-2019, she was named to the Global Cultural Relations Programme by the EU.

-She has a Bachelor of Social Work from the Ryerson School of Social Work, and has a Masters in Social Policy and Planning from the London School of Economics.
+She has a degree in Social Work from the Ryerson School of Social Work, and has a Masters in Social Policy and Planning from the London School of Economics.

 Maya was a member of the Gender Equality Advisory Council for Canada’s G7 Presidency and presented on YWCA Canada promising practices at Davos, Switzerland.
 She is currently part of Young Global Leaders with the World Economic Forum, a Canada Top 40 Under 40 award winner and sits on the board of Women’s College Hospital.